kalpiree/SAVER/README.md

 candidate edit before it is committed, and rejects edits that would push the model too far past the configured distortion budget.

-This repository contains the code used to run SAVER with EasyEdit-backed editors, including AlphaEdit, MEMIT, ROME, WISE, and UltraEdit.
-It also includes the configs used for the main 500-edit runs, the AlphaEdit ablations, and the hard-stream robustness settings.
+This repository contains the code used to run SAVER with EasyEdit-supported editors, including AlphaEdit, MEMIT, ROME, WISE, and UltraEdit.

 ## What Is In This Repository